FAQs

 Our latest announced financial results

-Frasers Property's revenue for the financial year ended 30 September 2023 (FY23) increased 1.8% year-on-year to S$3,947.1 million, while profit before interest, fair value change, tax and exceptional items (“PBIT”) grew 5.1% year-on-year to S$1,313.2 million on the back of improved residential business performance, maiden contributions from NEX and better hospitality performance.
+Frasers Property's revenue for the financial period ended 31 March 2024 (“1H FY24”) decreased 20.4% year-on-year to S$1,549.2 million, while profit before interest, fair value change, tax and exceptional items (“PBIT”) and attributable profit stood at S$577.6 million and S$57.4 million, respectively.

 How is Frasers Property Limited's balance sheet position?